-The ophthalmic pathology fellows will have opportunities for learning in a multidisciplinary setting from colleagues in other specialties of ophthalmology and pathology.
+The ophthalmic pathology advanced trainees will have opportunities for learning in a multidisciplinary setting from colleagues in other specialties of ophthalmology and pathology.
 Graduated responsibility opportunities include a Junior Attending rotation, presenting at tumor boards, teaching opportunities, and service as a point person and consultant on eye-pathology-related issues.

-Significant elective and research time is provided during the fellowship for fellows to explore scientific and translational research interests.
-The Departments of Pathology and Ophthalmology also provide extensive support and resources for fellows who wish to develop independent research programs.
+Significant elective and research time are provided during the program for participants to explore scientific and translational research interests.
+The Departments of Pathology and Ophthalmology also provide extensive support and resources for participants who wish to develop independent research programs.
 Electives include ophthalmic specialties (cornea, ocular oncology, oculoplastics, glaucoma) and pathology subspecialties (neuropathology, dermatopathology, molecular pathology).
-Additional electives can be arranged to support the fellows' career goals.
+Additional electives can be arranged to support the individual's career goals.

 The fellowship accepts up to 2 fellows/year.
 Applicants with pathology or ophthalmology training are welcome and will be supported by the Department of Pathology or Ophthalmology (depending on the candidate's background).